You're Approved!

 Arriving in the U.S.

-- You can arrive up to 30 days before the program start date listed on your DS-2019.
-This gives you time to get settled before you begin your program.
+- You can arrive up to 30 days before your program start date (as listed on your DS-2019).
+This allows time to settle in before your program begins.

-- You will need to pay a $63 early arrival insurance fee if you arrive more than 7 days before your program start date.
+- You will need to pay a $63 early arrival insurance fee if you arrive more than 7 days before your program begin date.
+Please also email us to report your early arrival.

 - If you are delayed and expect to arrive after your program start date, it is very important that you contact InterExchange to let us know you will be arriving late.